MOSS BANK JUNIOR FOOTBALL CLUB

-- During the summer the whole age group trains together and during August the coaches, under the leadership of the Director of Coaching Joe Agate, decide together who will play in which squad for the forthcoming season; parents can expect change and some movement every year.
-All players and parents are informed of who is in which new squad at the same time, before the start of August or registration.
+- During the summer the whole age group trains together and during August the coaches, under the leadership of the Director of Coaching Joe Agate and Head of Age Groups (HOAGs), decide together who will play in which squad for the forthcoming season; parents can expect change and some movement every year.
+All players and parents are informed of who is in which new squad at the same time, before the start/end of August or registration.

-- Each team should choose a parent rep to ensure the above rules are being applied, the parent rep should communicate regularly with all parents and feedback any concerns to team Managers/Director of Coaching Joe Agate in the first instance and to the committee (via the parent rep on the committee) if serious matters arise.
+- Each team should choose a parent rep to ensure the above rules are being applied, the parent rep should communicate regularly with all parents and feedback any concerns to team Managers/Head of Age Groups/Director of Coaching Joe Agate in the first instance and to the committee (via the parent rep on the committee) if serious matters arise.

 - All parents shall attend the FA Adult workshop which will have content based around the FA’s RESPECT campaign and watch the RESPECT campaign videos on the FA web site.